Sisters of Charity Health system 2012 report to the community

 Since 1851, the Sisters of Charity of St. Augustine (CSA) have responded to the unmet needs of the underserved through the development of a number of sponsored health and human service ministries.
 Our congregation has always been committed to responsible and creative stewardship of community resources, and increased collaboration with others to bring God’s love and healing presence to those in need.
 In 2007, the Sisters of Charity of St. Augustine formally established the next generation of sponsorship of the ministries of our congregation.
 It was at that time, in response to our request, that the Vatican issued a decree giving the Sisters of Charity of St. Augustine formal approval for a new model that transitioned sponsorship from being entirely held by the Sisters of Charity of St. Augustine to a new leadership structure (called public juridic person by the Catholic Church) that includes sisters and laity.
 In this new model, the CSA congregational leader appoints at least five Members, which may include both laity and religious.
 Prior to 2007, there were three Members of the Sisters of Charity Health System, each one a Sister of Charity of St. Augustine.
 In the past and current sponsorship model, the Members are responsible for exercising certain reserved powers such as approval of philosophy and mission, as well as the approval of the CEO, encumbering assets, and joint ventures.
 Read more in The Next Generation of Sponsorship booklet.

-The History and Founding of the Sisters of Charity of St. Augustine
+The History of our founders: the Sisters of Charity of St. Augustine

 LIVING THE MISSION